christiangenco/christiangenco.github.io/things.md

 * [Syncwire **USB Wall Charger** with EU/UK adapters](https://www.amazon.com/Charger-Syncwire-Adapter-Samsung-more-White/dp/B011KPRE1G?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B011KPRE1G): makes getting all my USB stuff charged (power bank, spectacles, drone, phone, iPad) much simpler.
 * [**Eye mask**](https://www.amazon.com/ALASKA-BEAR%C2%AE-Natural-blindfold-super-smooth/dp/B00GSO1D9O?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B00GSO1D9O): sleeping in absolute darkness [ups your melatonin](http://www.webmd.com/sleep-disorders/news/20110119/light-exposure-may-cut-production-of-melatonin), which helps you sleep better.
 * [**Epic Meat Bar** emergency snack](https://www.amazon.com/Epic-Bars-Variety-Pack-Flavors/dp/B01FR3YVQI?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B01FR3YVQI): can save me from a ~$20 emergency meal (like on a plane).
 Shop around for the best flavor (lamb and buffalo are the best).
+* [**Zippered storage bags**](https://amzn.to/2CFw5YT) and [**Packing cubes**](https://amzn.to/2CIUJrs): make it super easy to stay organized and modular on trips.
+[CGP Grey](http://www.cgpgrey.com/) has a packing rule that only other bags can go in his bag.
+I don't perfectly conform to that, but I do group toiletries, electronics, and clothing together into single units that are easier to keep track of than their individual pieces.

 ---

 ## <a name="absent"></a>Notably Absent

-* **A Car**: I own a car but am actively trying to get rid of it.
-Right now it's only used to drive to my parents' house about once a month.
+* **A Car**: I own a car but rent it to my sister.
+90% of my trips are done on a bike, which gets me great default exercise.
 * **A TV**: I'll sporadically use a TV if it happens to be in the place I'm living to watch a movie, but I haven't *watched TV* as an activity since high school.
 Not having the habit of watching TV when you have nothing else to do frees up a lot of time to do more interesting things, and there are plenty of ways to binge watch good TV shows on your computer.
 * **A wallet**: All you really need is a credit card, a driver's license, and some emergency cash, all of which can fit in my iPhone case.
 This practice makes it much harder to lose stuff.
 * **Bread**: wheat probably isn't good for you, and we probably eat it because the agriculture revolution enabled societies that grew and ate grains to support a denser population.
 Individuals lived shorter and less healthy lives, but their society could then support an army that could quash remaining hunter-gatherer nomads (see [Sapiens](https://www.amazon.com/Sapiens-Humankind-Yuval-Noah-Harari/dp/0062316095?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=0062316095)).
-* **Dairy**: dairy might not be good for anyone, and definitely isn't good for me.
+* **Bovine Dairy**: dairy might not be good for anyone, and definitely isn't good for me.
 My skin breaks out and I get weird rashes on my palms.
 Effective for weight gain, if that's your thing.
 * **Processed or Packaged Foods**: no cereals, nothing made by Kraft, and no pre-packaged meals.
 These foods [break a lot of rules](/books/food-rules).
 * **Books**: I'll own a few dozen books at a time, but the goal is to extract their information and get rid of them.
 I haven't had any notable exceptions to this yet.
 * **Shower stuff**: shampoo, conditioner, body wash et. al. aren't necessary if you're eating well and regularly clean off with [a wet wash cloth](http://gogo.gen.co/hygiene).